glisak/Rhetos-wiki/What-is-Rhetos.md

   * DSL concept are able to encapsulate a much larger scope of patterns then just writing a class or a function.
 The implemented pattern can affect any part of the system, from the database structure to the web API, extend other existing features or implement the crosscutting concerns.
 * Code decoupling and Extensibility:
   * Each feature is implemented as a DSL concept with minimal number of dependencies.
-  * Additional features are added as an extension from outside, not increasing complexity of the existing feature's implementation.
+  * Additional features are added as an extension from outside, not increasing complexity of the existing features' implementation.

 ## What does the Rhetos platform contain

 1. Programming language development tools:
     * A framework for developing DSL concepts (as plugins) and code generators.
 2. Ready-to-use DSL libraries:
     * Implementations of standard business and design patterns
     * Web API generators (SOAP, REST, OData)
     * Authentication plugins
     * Reporting
     * Internationalization
     * ...
 3. Application development & deployment:
     * Setup the Rhetos server
     * Use existing libraries with DSL concepts and technology-specific solutions (NuGet packages)
     * Develop your application: Write DSL scripts, custom DSL concept (generate new NuGet packages)
     * Deploy all the packages to the Rhetos server to generate the application's business layer, database, web service and other features.

 ## Rhetos DSL